 Microsoft's definition of what an AI computer means and constitutes is beginning to take shape.
-With the most recent one of Windows, PCs get a new Copilot key and must have an NPU capable of at least 40 trillion operations per second.
+With the latest version of Windows, PCs get a new Copilot key and must have an NPU capable of at least 40 trillion operations per second.
 Why; Soon you will be able to run Microsoft Copilot locally on your computer.

-Redmond's requirements for the AI model in Windows were formalized by Intel – one of the strongest of the AI PC category – during the The company's AI Summit in Taipei this week.
+Redmond's requirements for the AI model in Windows were formalized by Intel – one of the strongest companies in the AI PC category – during The company's AI Summit in Taipei this week.

 Users will theoretically at least have better privacy.